mattheww/gomill/gomill_docs/mcts_tuner.rst

 As a further (and even more experimental) refinement, it's possible to arrange the candidates in the form of a tree and use the :term:`UCT` algorithm instead of plain :term:`UCB`.
 To do this, set the :setting:`max_depth` setting to a value greater than 1.
-At each generation of the tree, the parameter space will be subdivided FIXME.

-The mechanism for choosing a candidate is essentially the same as in :term:`UCB`, repeated at each level of the tree:
+Initially, this behaves as described in :ref:`the tuning algorithm`.
+But whenever a candidate is chosen for the second time, it is :dfn:`expanded`: a new generation of candidates is created and placed as that candidate's children in a tree structure.

+The new candidates are created by sampling their parent's 'division' of optimiser parameter space in the same way as the full space was sampled to make the first-generation candidates (so the number of children is again the product of the :setting:`split` settings).
+Their :math:`g_c` and :math:`w_c` values are initialised to :setting:`initial_visits` and :setting:`initial_wins` as usual.

+Then one of these child candidates is selected using the usual formula, where

 - :math:`g_c` is now the number of games the child has played